-The project provides training and supervision to hospital staff and focuses on:
+The project provided training and supervision to hospital staff and focused on:

 - Active management of the third stage of labor, a set of clinical measures to prevent and treat postpartum hemorrhage, or excessive bleeding after childbirth.
 Postpartum hemorrhage is the leading cause of maternal deaths;

 - Detection and management of eclampsia/pre-eclampsia, a life-threatening pregnancy complication caused by high blood pressure; and

 This quantitative and qualitative study was conducted under the WHO’s Implementation Research Platform.